Former Master Luthier of GibsonRen Ferguson" and

 -1979

-Ren moved to Big Timber, Montana, with his wife, Lenny, and began a life as a trapper.
+Len and his wife, Lenny, moved to Big Timber, Montana, and began a life as trappers.

-He secured a position as a stockmaker at Shiloh Sharps and produced his first 1,000 rifles.
-The company’s owner, Wolfgang Droge, was a skilled machinist and tool designer.
+He earned a job as a gun stocker at Shiloh Sharps & Co., where he manufactured the first 1,000 rifles.
+The company's owner, Wolfgang Drogue, was also a skilled machinist and tool designer.

-While sharing his expertise with Ren, he encouraged Ren to design jigs to improve the precision of manufacturing and assembly.
+While sharing his skills with Ren, he encouraged Ren to design jigs to improve the precision of manufacturing and assembly.

 -February 1987

-Flatiron Mandolin was acquired by Gibson and began supplying instruments as an OEM partner.
+Flatiron Mandolin Company was acquired by Gibson and began supplying instruments as an OEM partner.

 -March 1989

-As a Gibson Master Builder, he oversaw warranty services, custom designs, and tooling design.
+As a Master Builder at Gibson, he oversees warranty services, custom design, and tool design.

-I have developed unique, elite instruments, including the "Custom Line" and reissues of all "Historic Line" guitars.
+We have developed unique and elite instruments, including reissues of our "Custom Line" and all of our "Historic Line" guitars.

 -December 2011